You can't really blame him, if your dog grimaces and runs away when you try to give him his pills.

 You cannot even restrain a dog when you are administering his medication.
 Getting help to hold your dog can help in better concentrating on delivering the medicine.

 Use treats and other rewards to make the process fun and ensure that your canine friend ingests the pills.
-Being calm helps.
+Being calm help.
 This gives a better motivation for your dogs, and they end up having the pill on a regular basis.

 Consult Your Veterinarian